-“The Spanish government must take immediate steps to meet all of its obligations when it comes to enforced disappearances,” said Ignacio Jovtis.
+“The Spanish government must take immediate steps to meet all of its obligations when it comes to enforced disappearances,” said Jovtis.

 In a submission to the UN Committee on Enforced Disappearances before it scrutinizes Spain’s record in Geneva on Tuesday, Amnesty International highlights how Spain has failed to bring the definition of enforced disappearances into line with international law.

 Enforced disappearances are still not listed as a specific crime either under the Criminal Code or as part of the proposed reforms.